Higher-order Fermi-liquid corrections for an Anderson impurity away from half-filling III: non-equilibrium transport: Non-equilibrium Fermi-liquid relations at finite magnetic fields

 \section{Non-equilibrium Fermi-liquid relations at finite magnetic fields}

 The higher-order Fermi-liquid corrections, summarized in the previous section for thermal equilibrium, are described in terms of the differential coefficients which are taken with respect to the spin-dependent impurity level $\epsilon_{d\sigma}^{}$.
-The non-equilibrium Ward identities were previously obtained for the spin SU(2) symmetric case, and were used to calculate non-linear conductance through a quantum dot at low bias voltages.\cite{ao2001PRB} In the formulation, the impurity-level derivatives were taken with respect to the sum $\epsilon_{d}^{} = \epsilon_{d\uparrow}^{}+\epsilon_{d\downarrow}^{}$ that does not distinguish the two spin components.
+The non-equilibrium Ward identities were previously obtained for the spin SU(2) symmetric case, and were used to calculate non-linear conductance through a quantum dot at low bias voltages.\cite{ao2001PRB} In the formulation, the impurity-level derivative $ {\partial}/{\partial \epsilon_d^{}} = {\partial}/{\partial \epsilon_{d\uparrow}^{}} + {\partial}/{\partial \epsilon_{d\downarrow}^{}} $, which does not distinguish the two spin components, were taken.
 In this section, we describe how the previous formulation can be extended at finite magnetic fields.
 Using the extended identities, we calculate the Fermi-liquid corrections to magneto-conductance through a quantum dot, and also provide transport coefficients for the thermoelectric transport of dilute magnetic alloys.

 We use the Keldysh Green's function\cite{Keldysh} for impurity electrons,

 Non-equilibrium steady state driven by the bias voltage $eV$ can be described using the noninteracting Green's function, the Fourier transform of which is given by\cite{Caroli}